carmour24/GitLab-CI-with-Docker/README.md

 Adding this directory to your gitlab repo will kick off a new build.
 Check it out in Pipelines section under CI/CD in the GitLab project.
 You should see 3 stages in the pipeline that has been started.
 The first two stages should succeed but the third should fail.
 You can check out a video of the failure in Cypress by navigating into the step and choosing to download or browse the artifacts for that stage.

+Below is an image displaying which containers are involved, what runs on them and how they interact.
+This doesn't attempt to show which stages run what in there entirety but that should be pretty obvious from the content of .gitlab-ci.yml.

 ![Architecture](architecture.png)

+In production systems GitLab should be running on a separate host, TLS should really be enabled for the Docker communication and before you decide to use docker in docker in your build process read this article: https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/ if you're just using it to build images then [Kaniko](https://github.com/GoogleContainerTools/kaniko) or similar should perhaps be considered instead.
+Obviously there are many other considerations but those are outside the scope of this example.